Wenlab/BLITZ/README.markdown

     Other two processes are similar to this one.
 * Install OpenGL with GLFW3.0 or later
   * Follow the tutorial in [this website](https://learnopengl.com/).
 Do not forget to install GLAD after installation of GLFW.
 It won't     cost you too much time.
-  * tips: You can download Windows pre-compiled binaries as an alternative.
-Click "64-bit Windows binaries" to download it.
+  * tips: the glad.c file is decided by your OpenGL version and something else, so the glad.c file which in the repository may not           match your case.
+Remember to replace it with your own file.
+It is important!!
-* Install Balser Pylon 5
+* Install Basler Pylon 5
-  * Click [here](https://www.baslerweb.com/en/sales-support/downloads/software-downloads/) and download pylon Camera Software Suite.
-  * Check this [link](https://www.baslerweb.com/fp-1476182890/media/downloads/documents/application_notes/AW00136801000_Getting_Started_with_pylon5_and_OpenCV.pdf) to get started with         OpenCV and pylon.
+  * After Pylon 5 installation, if your computer doesn't configure it for you auotmaticly.
+Check this [link](https://www.baslerweb.com/fp-1476182890/media/downloads/documents/application_notes/AW00136801000_Getting_Started_with_pylon5_and_OpenCV.pdf) to get started with         OpenCV and pylon.
 * Clone the repository to a new empty c++ project in VS2017
 * At the project Property Pages, Set "Character Set" -> "Use UniCode Character Set" and configure all libs and includes with OpenCV, OpenGL and Pylon 5.
 * Then build and run, you are all set.